 (・・・・ちょっと、気をつけた |

-Place: Outside Studio One (the road with the "Welcome" sign).
+Location: Outside Studio One (the road with the "Welcome" sign).

-Time: When you talk to Gumshoe at that location.
+Context: When you talk to Gumshoe at that location.

 Commentary: Judging from the text, it was the answer to the question "The investigation", just like in the final game:

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: